muratk5n/thirdwave/en/index.md

 "With its benign location and natural resources, Mexico has high hopes for hydrogen.
-It could attract investments of around $60bn and generate around 3 million jobs – but for that to happen, a number of key obstacles need to be overcome [around cert, reg]...

-'However, we are at the perfect time to move towards this transformation; since it is estimated that by 2030 in Mexico the production of green hydrogen could have lower costs by up to 64% compared to other countries that do not have the same energy potential, we also have a privileged location, which allows us to obtain solar and wind energy, from which green hydrogen is generated,' added [an expert]"
+It could attract investments of around $60bn and generate around 3 million jobs – but for that to happen, a number of key obstacles need to be overcome [around cert, reg]... 'we are at the perfect time to move towards this transformation; since it is estimated that by 2030 in Mexico the production of green hydrogen could have lower costs by up to 64% compared to other countries that do not have the same energy potential, we also have a privileged location, which allows us to obtain solar and wind energy, from which green hydrogen is generated,' added [an expert]"

 ---